Preliminary analytical procedures are used to identify material misstatements in financial statements.

 I previously provided you with information about the first three risk assessment procedures.
 Today, I provide you with the fourth, analytical procedures.

-While analytical procedures should occur at the beginning and the end of an audit, this post focuses on preliminary analytical procedures.
+While analytical procedures should occur at the beginning and the end of an audit, this post focuses on preliminary analytical procedures (sometimes called a preliminary analytical review).

 Below I provide the quickest and best way to develop audit planning analytics.